-- (a) A returning bank shall make an expeditious return of any returned checkcash item that it agrees to handle under [new Section 4-303] unless it is unable to identify the depositary bank.
-Subject to the requirement for expeditious return, a returning bank may send a returned checkcash item to the depositary bank or to any other bank agreeing to handle the returned checkcash item expeditiously under this section. - (b) A returning bank that indorses a cash item shall indorse the checkcash item, using an ink color other than purple, with an indorsement placed on the back of the checkcash item so that no portion of the indorsement is less than 3.0 inches from the leading edge of the checkcash item. - (c) A returning bank may convert a returned check to a qualified returned check.
-If the returning bank converts a returned check to a qualified returned check, and returns the check in a manner permitted by this section other than returning the check directly to the depositary bank, the time for expeditious return under the forward-collection test and the midnight deadline for taking action under Section 4-202 are extended by one business day. - (d) A returning bank shall settle with a bank sending a returned check cash item to it for return by the same means that it settles or would settle with the sending bank for a check cash item received for forward collection drawn on the depositary bank.
-This settlement is final when made. - (e) A returning bank may impose a charge for handling a returned check cash item on a bank sending the returned check cash item. - (f) A returning bank that transfers a returned checkcash item and receives a settlement or other consideration for it warrants to any transferee returning bank, to any subsequent returning bank, to the depositary bank, and to the owner of the checkcash item, that: - (1) the payor bank returned the $\frac{\text{check}}{\text{cash item}}$ within the deadlines under [new Section 4-303] and under [new Section 4-302(a)]; - (2) it is authorized to return the checkcash item; and
+- (a) A returning bank shall make an expeditious return of any returned cash item that it agrees to handle under [new Section 4-303].
+Subject to the requirement for expeditious return, a returning bank may send a returned cash item to the depositary bank or to any other bank agreeing to handle the returned cash item expeditiously under this section. - (b) A returning bank that indorses a cash item shall indorse the cash item, using an ink color other than purple, with an indorsement placed on the back of the cash item so that no portion of the indorsement is less than 3.0 inches from the leading edge of the cash item. - (c) A returning bank may convert a returned check to a qualified returned check.
+If the returning bank converts a returned check to a qualified returned check, and returns the check in a manner permitted by this section other than returning the check directly to the depositary bank, the time for expeditious return under the forward-collection test and the midnight deadline for taking action under Section 4-202 are extended by one business day. - (d) A returning bank shall settle with a bank sending a returned cash item to it for return by the same means that it settles or would settle with the sending bank for a cash item received for forward collection drawn on the depositary bank.
+This settlement is final when made. - (e) A returning bank may impose a charge for handling a returned cash item on a bank sending the returned cash item. - (f) A returning bank that transfers a returned cash item and receives a settlement or other consideration for it warrants to any subsequent returning bank, to the depositary bank, and to the owner of the cash item, that: - (1) the payor bank returned the cash item within the deadlines under [new Section 4-303] and under [new Section 4-302(a)]; - (2) it is authorized to return the cash item; and - (3) the cash item has not been materially altered.

-- (3) the checkcash item has not been materially altered. - (g) Each bank that transfers a returned checkcash item to a returning or depositary bank and in return receives a settlement or other consideration warrants to the transferee bank that the accompanying information, if any, accurately indicates the total amount of the checkscash items transferred.
+(g) Each bank that transfers a returned cash item to a returning or depositary bank and in return receives a settlement or other consideration warrants to the transferee bank that the accompanying information, if any, accurately indicates the total amount of the cash items transferred.
 If a bank to which one or more returned cash items are transferred settles with the bank that transferred the item or items in an amount exceeding the total amount of the item or items, the bank to which the item or items were transferred may set off the excess settlement amount against subsequent settlements for checks presented, or for returned checks for which it is the depositary bank, that it receives from the other bank.